ykmaeng/minesweeper/README.md

 # JavaScript Minesweeper Game 🎮

-This repository contains a Minesweeper game developed as a learning tool for JavaScript.
-While it is not yet fully completed, the core logic of the game is implemented.
+This repository contains a Minesweeper game developed as a learning for JavaScript.
+While it still needs to be fully completed, the core logic of the game is implemented.

 ## Features

 The following are the implemented and planned features of the game.
 This list will be updated as the development progresses.

-- [x] Ability to specify the size of the minefield
+- [x] Specify the size of the minefield
-- [x] Ability to set the number of bombs
+- [x] Set the number of bombs
 - [x] Flag image
 - [x] Bomb image
 - [x] Game Over message when a bomb is clicked